Estimated Reading Time: 14 mins

 Image by Antoni Shkraba on pexels

-By investing and building up Annie, I’ve been able to develop an inner strength that allows me to carry my PMDD alter-ego each month.
+By investing in Annie, I’ve been able to develop an inner strength that allows me to carry my PMDD alter-ego each month.

 Image by katemangostar on freepik

-They definitely work and operate in different ways but by combining the two, I remain steady, more level-headed and more consistent in my behaviours.
+They definitely work and operate in different ways, but by allowing my authentic self to lead, I’m able to remain steady, be more level-headed and more consistent in my behaviours.

 Image by Pavel Danilyuk on pexels